 1990 VA orbits the sun every 357 days (0.98 years), coming as close as 0.71 AU and reaching as far as 1.26 AU from the sun.
 Based on its brightness and the way it reflects light, 1990 VA is probably between 0.305 to 0.682 kilometers in diameter, making it larger than 90% of asteroids but tiny compared to large asteroids, very roughly comparable in size to the U.S. Capitol building.

 1990 VA's orbit is 0.12 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 1990 VA has 5 close approaches predicted in the coming decades:

 |Date||Distance from Earth (km)||Velocity (km/s)|

 |Oct.
 6, 2034||18,315,258||10.987|

 1990 VA's orbit is determined by observations dating back to Nov.
 9, 1990.
 It was last officially observed on Dec.
 5, 1996.
 The IAU Minor Planet Center records 67 observations used to determine its orbit.

 The position of 5590 (1990 VA) is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.

-The above comparison is an artistic rendering that uses available data on the diameter of 1990 VA to create an approximate landscape rendering.
-The approximation is built for full-resolution desktop browsers.
+The below comparison is an artistic rendering that uses available data on the diameter of 1990 VA to create an approximate landscape rendering with New York City in the background.
+This approximation is built for full-resolution desktop browsers.
 Shape, color, and texture of asteroid are imagined.